 Europe for Citizens - EACEA

 Europe for Citizens is the European Union's funding programme to support cooperation projects by citizens, local governments and civil society organizations in the EU.
 The aim is to support European projects where citizens meet, discuss the future of Europe and remember the (recent) turbulent past of the EU.
 Europe for Citizens Point NL promotes awareness and understanding of the programme, and provides free advice and support for applicants from the Netherlands.
 Every participating country has such a contact point.
-More about Europe for Citizens in Dutch can be found here.

 Besides these two programmes of the European Commissions, there are more European funding opportunities and within the two programmes, there are different calls and subprogrammes.